 I did however, have a mild headache almost every day.
 It wouldn’t last all day, though.
 On the second day, I made the mistake of waiting to have my green juice for a couple of hours after I woke up.

 Despite enjoying the feeling of “lightness” during the first two days of my juice fast, I stop noticing it by day three.
-My diet is so healthy as is that I didn’t experience any “detox” symptoms and there wasn’t any dramatic health improvements beyond what I’ve already experienced with green smoothies and whole foods.

 As my juice fast progressed into the final three days, I grew frustrated at the fact that I couldn’t work out at the intensity I was used to.
 I was ready for the fast to be over.
 I really missed my intense workouts.